Roblox/foreman/README.md

 2. Make sure to configure the token to have access to the `repo` scope.
 3. Once created, you may need to click the `Configure SSO` button next to the token to authorize it for SSO usage.
 Whether or not you need to do this will depend on the GitHub org that you need to access.

+Use `foreman auth-secure github` to pass an authentication token to Foreman using your systems platform-specific secure store.

-Use `foreman github-auth` to pass an authentication token to Foreman, or open `~/.foreman/auth.toml` and follow the contained instructions.
+Alternatively, use `foreman github-auth` to pass an authentication token to Foreman, or open `~/.foreman/auth.toml` and follow the contained instructions.

 Similarly, for projects hosted on a GitLab repository, use `foreman gitlab-auth` to pass an authentication token to Foreman, or open `~/.foreman/auth.toml`.